kintrp/lab-mongoose-movies/README.md

 ## Iteration #8: Adding a new movie

-So far we don't have any movies in our database so let's enable a user to **add new celebrities to the database**
+So far we don't have any movies in our database so let's enable a user to **add new movies to the database**

 |     Route     | HTTP Verb |      Description              |
 |---------------|-----------|-------------------------------|